Bound-state confinement after trap-expansion dynamics in integrable systems: Introduction

 \section{Introduction}

 Integrable quantum many-body systems provide an ideal playground to discover exotic behaviors both at equilibrium and out-of-equilibrium.
-As recognized already by Bethe~\cite{bethe1931zur}, one of the hallmarks of interacting many-body systems is the formation of multiparticle bound states.
-In spin chains they are formed by elementary magnon-like excitations.
+As recognized already by Bethe~\cite{bethe1931zur}, one of the hallmarks of interacting many-body systems is the formation of stable multiparticle bound states.
 Bound states play a pivotal role in the equilibrium and out-of-equilibrium integrable systems, as they enter prominently in the Thermodynamic Bethe Ansatz~\cite{takahashi1999thermodynamics} approach.
 Since the birth of Bethe Ansatz, bound states attracted growing attention, also experimentally~\cite{haller2009realization,fukuhara2013microscopic,wang2018experimental,bera2020dispersion,scheie2022quantum,kranzl2023observation}.
 Furthermore, bound states are key ingredients behind exotic transport behaviors, such as superdiffusion~\cite{ilievski2021superuniversality}.
-Very recently, they have been observed in quantum-computing platforms~\cite{morvan2022formation}.
+Very recently, they have been observed in quantum-computing platforms~\cite{morvan2022formation,surace2024robustness}.
+We should mention that while bound states should be present also in generic, i.e., non integrable models, integrability ensures that they are stable excitations.